So, you want to change your Chromebook’s resolution.

-I also wrote a little section at the bottom to help you decide which screen resolution to choose, how to choose, and how to read a screen’s resolution by the pixel count you always see on laptops, TVs, and smartphones.
+I also wrote a little section at the bottom to help you decide which one to choose, how to choose, and how to read a screen’s resolution by the pixel count you always see on laptops, TVs, and smartphones.

-If you’re not familiar with resolutions in general, I suggest you read the section (it’s at the bottom of the post) after you’ve adjusted your resolution to your liking.
+If you’re not familiar with this stuff in general, I suggest you read the section (it’s at the bottom of the post) after you’ve adjusted it to your liking.

 Let’s get going.
 Here’s what you came for.

 Click the information widget on the bottom right corner of the screen.

 This is the section with your profile picture.

 This is the section of the screen with the sound, WiFi, power, and other displays- not the update box (the one with the arrow).

 This should be simple and straightforward.
 All Chromebooks run the same operating system (Chrome OS), so it doesn’t matter what model or make of Chromebook you have- the window is always in the same spot.